2026 Update for the Grand Canyon North Rim

 Hiking the Grand Canyon is a great way to experience all that the park has to offer.

-We’re here to give you a taste of what you should know if you are considering hiking it rim to rim (to rim).
+We’re here to give you a taste of what you should know if you are considering this arduous trek.

-Yes!
-We completed the hike in May of 2021, both directions, from South Kaibab to North Kaibab in one day, and then from North Kaibab to Bright Angel two days later.
+We hiked the Grand Canyon rim to rim to rim in the month of May: from South Kaibab to North Kaibab in one day, and then from North Kaibab to Bright Angel two days later.

-Choose A Rim to Rim Route That's Right For You
+Choose A Rim to Rim Route Right For You

-There are several different routes through the Grand Canyon.
+There are several different hiking trail routes through the Grand Canyon.
 Each route offers something unique.

 If you're just looking for a short trek with amazing vistas, consider taking the Bright Angel Trail* down and up from the South Rim — one of the most popular Grand Canyon hikes.
 OR, take the South Kaibab Trail to Bright Angel Trail on the south rim — both routes provide access to some of the canyon's most beautiful views while staying on the south rim.